What Is Compassionate Inquiry®?

 About Sat Dharam Kaur ND

-Sat Dharam is a naturopathic doctor, Kundalini Yoga lead trainer, and author, practicing in Owen Sound, Ontario.
-She facilitates Kundalini Yoga teacher training programs in Toronto and internationally.
+Sat Dharam is a naturopathic doctor, Kundalini Yoga expert instructor, and author, practicing in Owen Sound, Ontario.
+She facilitates Kundalini Yoga training programs internationally.
 She developed the Beyond Addiction: The Yogic Path to Recovery program, and has been working closely with Dr. Gabor Maté in delivering this program along with the Compassionate Inquiry training.
 She also developed the Healthy Breast Program, designed to help educate women globally in reducing breast cancer risk, and co-founded the MammAlive Foundation.
 Sat Dharam was awarded the Naturopathic Doctor of the Year award in Ontario in 2000.
 She has written three books: A Call to Women: The Healthy Breast Program and Workbook, The Complete Natural Medicine Guide to Breast Cancer, and The Complete Natural Medicine Guide to Women’s Health.

 About the Program

 Dr. Maté teaches workshops where he models the process of Compassionate Inquiry with course participants, which serves to instruct therapists in the practice of this powerful technique to help clients access deep healing and transformation.
 Upcoming live workshops, and workshop recordings can be found here.

 The online training and curriculum was developed by Sat Dharam Kaur N.D. and contains video and audio recordings and transcripts from 5 Compassionate Inquiry workshops taught by Dr. Maté.
 The first training was offered in January 2019.